j-reber/VAR-analysis/README.md

 The notebook is easily expandable by changing the depth of the model and the dataset.

 ## Results
-The resulting plots of the analysis are stored in the `output` folder.
+The resulting plots of the analysis are stored in the `output` folder or in the `Analyzing_Memorization_VAR.pdf`.